dlindridge/UsefulPowershell/README.md

 ### DangItBobby.ps1 ### (GUI Form)
 This is a GUI version of the original script by bluesole (https://bluesoul.me).
 I've done a little cleanup, but most of my effort was put into getting it into a Form.
+It looks for a user logged into an available computer on your network and allows you to disable active NICs.
+Useful if you are getting hit by a Cryptolocker attack.

 ### DeleteOlderThan.ps1 ### (Command Line)